PgBiel/elembic/examples/simple-thesis-template/template.typ

 #import "../../src/lib.typ" as e

+/// General settings for the thesis template
-#let settings = e.element.declare(
+#let global-settings = e.element.declare(
   "thesis-settings",
-  doc: "Settings for the best thesis template.",
+  doc: "General settings for the best thesis template.",
   prefix: "@preview/thesis-template,v1",

   // Not meant to be displayed, only receives set rules